NVIDIAGameWorks/KickstartRT/README.md

   - libxxf86vm-dev

 #### GPU Requirements
-At least the SDK checks the following features that need to be supported at the initialization.
+The SDK checks for the following feature support at initialization time.
 It doesn’t mean that the SDK guarantees to support all GPUs that fulfills the following features.

 - D3D11
   - D3D11.4
-    Need to support ID3D11Device5 to handle fence objects.
+    Needs to support ID3D11Device5 to handle fence objects.

 - D3D12 and 11
   D3D11 uses D3D12 as a backend of the rendering, so the requirement is basically the same.